-In this paper artificial immune systems based on clonal selection model have been used and the optimization and features space transformation problems have been solved based on these algorithms.
+In this paper AIS based on clonal selection model have been used and the optimization and features space transformation problems have been solved based on these algorithms.

 Feature improvement and feature space transformation are one of the preprocessing methods that cause the amount of overlapping between dataset classes decrease and then classification of packages can be done very carefully at new feature space.
-One of the features transformation methods is based on Minimum Classification Error (MCE) algorithms [7].
+One of the features transformation methods is based on Minimum Classification Error (MCE) algorithms (Moeinzadeh et al., 2009).